 The first two places to check for a correct coat are the beard and the legs.
 This hair is very difficult to manufacture.
 If the beard and legs are long and soft, it’s a good bet that the coat has been over-groomed, according to the standard: “Extreme and excessive grooming to present a dog artificial in appearance should be severely penalized.”
 In other words, if the coat doesn’t—naturally—look like what the judge sees, the dog is being presented with an

 Another indicator of a coat that is excessively groomed is when you see the crinkly “Terrier Jacket” type of back coat.
-The GWP does NOT have a coat like an Airedale, Lakeland, Welsh, Wire Fox, Scottie, Westie or any other Terrier.
-It should NOT be groomed in a manner that imitates the
+The German Wirehaired Pointer coat is not the same like with an Airedale, Lakeland, Welsh, Wire Fox, Scottie, Westie or any other Terrier.
+It should NOT be groomed in a manner that imitates the Terrier breeds.

 Correct coat is a requirement for correct type.

-The GWP standard calls for eyebrows to be of strong, straight hair, and the beard and whiskers to be of medium length.
+The German Wirehaired Pointer standard calls for eyebrows to be of strong, straight hair, and the beard and whiskers to be of medium length.
 An incorrect coat will look and feel like a German Shorthaired Pointer.
 There will be no eyebrows and, at best, a few hairs at the corner of the mouth.
 The truly incorrect “slick” coat will almost never be shown in the conformation ring.